reactjs/id.react.dev/src/content/learn/scaling-up-with-reducer-and-context.md

 </Sandpack>

-A *reducer* helps keep the event handlers short and concise.
-However, as your app grows, you might run into another difficulty. **Currently, the `tasks` *state* and the `dispatch` function are only available in the top-level `TaskApp` component.** To let other components read the list of tasks or change it, you have to explicitly [pass down](/learn/passing-props-to-a-component) the current *state* and the event handlers that change it as props.
 *Reducer* membantu menjaga event handlers menjadi singkat dan ringkas.
 Namun, ketika aplikasi Anda berkembang, Anda mungkin akan menemukan kesulitan lain.
 Saat ini, *state* `tugas` dan fungsi `dispatch` hanya tersedia di komponen `TaskApp` level atas.
 Untuk memungkinkan komponen lain membaca daftar tugas atau mengubahnya, Anda harus secara eksplisit [meneruskan](/learn/passing-props-to-a-component) *state* saat ini dan event handlers yang mengubahnya sebagai props.

 Misalnya, `TaskApp` meneruskan daftar tugas dan *event handlers* ke `TaskList`: